Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Notes/Arc 1 - notes.md

 Ratronus is hesitant but shakes Aki's hand.
 She asks him about his rat form.

-they head towards the tavern and don't notice the alleyway shenanigans/
+they head towards the tavern and don't notice the alleyway shenanigans

+only hunter hesitates before entering the tavern.

+they enter the tavern and decide to roll perception

+Aki heads towards the barkeeper and pays 10 gp for the strongest drink. hunter orders 2 beer for himself and ratronus.

+they ask him about his personal details: martin comes from outside of the city.